zammad/zammad-org/src/en/get-started/host-upgrade-repo-migration.md

 ---
-title: Host Upgrade
+title: Host Upgrade and Repository Migration
 order: 4
 ---

-# Host Upgrade
+# Host Upgrade and Repository Migration

 <!--@include: @/en/modules/zammad-services-hint.md-->

-If you installed Zammad via [package manager](installation/package) and need to upgrade your host operating system, make sure to read the steps below.
-Some additional steps are required compared to just updating Zammad itself.
+This page covers the required steps for a host upgrade and to switch to Zammad's new package repositories.
+If you just want to update Zammad itself, please refer to [Updating Zammad](update).
+To just switch to the new repositories without a host upgrade, skip the host upgrade steps.

+Starting with Zammad 7, packages are being built using a new toolchain and hosted under another URL.
+The packages are being built via old toolchain as well (except for Debian 13) for some time, but we encourage you to switch to the new repositories in a timely manner.
+This means you need to add a new repository key and change your repository configuration.

 :::warning
 Always make sure to have a [backup](/en/tutorials/backup-restore) of your data before performing an upgrade.